 Effective business writing in the workplace is essential.
-It is imperative that all written work be accurate and concise whether it’s a simple office memo, sales letter, or daily correspondence.
+It is imperative that all written work be accurate and concise whether it’s a simple office memo, sales letter, brochure, or daily correspondence.
 Bear in mind that clients and prospects measure your company’s professionalism by the quality of your marketing material.
 Nothing can kill your credibility faster than content with grammatical and punctuation errors.

 Associations and Organizations recognize that effective writing is crucial to their successful business communications.
 Basic reasons for Business to Business (B2B) and Business to Customer (B2C) marketing communication are:

 - to instruct (get someone to do something)

 - to influence (persuade someone to do something)